My Mother’s Miso Soup (みそ汁)

 - Add 4 cups of water, onions and dashi granules to a pot and bring to a boil.

 - Lower the heat, cover and cook for about 10 minutes, until the onions are tender.

 - Place the miso paste in a colander and lower it into the pot until enough water covers the miso paste.

 - Using chopsticks, swirl the paste until it completely dissolves into the soup.

 Miso Soup with Winter Veggies

-Ichimi togarashi are ground chili peppers which are used to spice up soups, noodles, yakitori, all any other type of food.
-You can find it in all Japanese noodle shops and stands as a seasoning, and you can buy it Japanese supermarkets or on Amazon.
+Ichimi togarashi is ground chili peppers, which are used to spice up soups, noodles, yakitori – and any other type of food.
+You can find it used as a condiment in most Japanese noodle shops as a seasoning – and you can buy it Japanese supermarkets or on Amazon.

 What to Serve with Miso Soup

 For a traditional Japanese meal, serve with this soup with a bowl of steamed white rice and: